shivammutrejarug/react_ipfs_ethereum/README.md

 ```

 10. Now that we have transferred the file, we need to prove to the receiver that we own the NFT and that the owner has shared the NFT with him.

+Steps 11 through 18 can be achieved by running the file test_bash.sh

 11. Make sure you are in the `react_ipfs_ethereum` directory.
 Now move to get_hash directory `cd get_hash`.
 Run `zokrates compile -i create_hash.zok`.
 12. Run `node getIpfsHashParams.js <your-ipfs-hash>`.
 This will give you the command you need to run to generate the witness with zokrates compatible arguments.
 13. Run the command from the previous step and copy the output.